ynput/ayon-documentation/website/docs/addon_version_control_admin_get_started.md

 ## Perforce workspace

-It is expected that P4 workspaces would be setup and existing on artists machines.
+It is expected that P4 workspaces would be setup and existed on artists machines.
 Each artist then only provides path to their locally accessible P4 workspace folder in Site Settings.

 ## Main functionalities for Perforce

-This addons contains two main  functionality for slightly different use cases:
+This addons contains two main  functionalities for slightly different use cases:
 - create separate version controlled streams from AYON of published products in Perforce
 - help with Deadline rendering of Unreal projects with Perforce

-It is expected that majority work for Perforce with Unreal project files are done with official Perforce tools like `P4V` or command line utility.
+It is expected that majority working for Perforce with Unreal project files are done with official Perforce tools like `P4V` or command line utility.
 Neither of those are distributed by addon and it is required for IT department to install/configure them.